-The climate of Thailand is characterized with a variety of weather conditions in different parts of the country in the same season.
+The climate of Thailand is characterized by a variety of weather conditions in different parts of the country in the same season.

-The climate continental part of the country can be divided into 3 groups: the hot wet weather in summer, the hot dry weather in autumn, and the warm dry season in winter.
+The climate of the continental part of the country can be divided into 3 groups: the hot wet weather in summer, the hot, dry weather in autumn, and the warm, dry season in winter.

 The flush period

 As for Phuket, here the rain season starts in April and ends (as a rule) in November.
-The maximum precipitations fall at September.
-The “dry season” on the island last from December to March, and the most tourists prefer to visit the island in this season.
+The maximum precipitations fall in September.
+The “dry season” on the island last from December to March and most tourists prefer to visit the island in this season.

-The island of Chang is characterized by much larger precipitations than the other resorts of Thailand.
+The island of Chang is characterized by much more significant precipitations than the other resorts of Thailand.
 However, the rain season lasts traditionally from May to October.
 The perfect time for the rest on this island is from November to March.

-Of course, the weather in the rain season can be unpredictable, but the most precipitations fall at night.
+Of course, the weather in the rainy season can be unpredictable, but the most precipitations fall at night.
 And the strongest tropical showers are changed into the pleasant sunny weather in the morning.
 Such showers don’t last long (from 30 minutes to 2 hours).
-They also don’t cause much inconvenience to the tourists.
+They also don’t cause many inconveniences to the tourists.